samkearney/NextGenTransportMockup/README.md

 Please excuse the relatively poor quality of the code.
 This was mostly written hackathon-style in the context of the ESTA/NATEAC summer meetings in July 2024.

+## Slides

+The slides that were presented at the Next-Gen Transport task group meeting on 12 July 2024 are in the `slides` directory.

 ## Building

 Building and running requires a Rust toolchain.
 You can install it from [here](https://www.rust-lang.org/tools/install).